Mario-Youchia/Schrodinger-Equation-for-the-Hydrogen-Atom/README.md

 # Schrödinger Equation for the Hydrogen Atom

 This project documents a Partial Differential Equations and Complex Analysis study of the Schrödinger equation for the hydrogen atom.
-It focuses on deriving the time-independent hydrogen-atom solution using separation of variables in spherical coordinates, then visualizing selected spherical harmonics and hydrogen energy levels using MATLAB.
+It focuses on deriving the time-independent hydrogen-atom solution using separation of variables in spherical coordinates, then visualizing selected spherical harmonics, hydrogen wave-function outputs, orbital surfaces, and hydrogen energy levels using MATLAB-supported plots.

 ## Preview